-The WordPress Core File Scanner feature detects, and automatically eliminates any files on your WordPress site that don’t belong.
+The WordPress Core File Scanner is a part of the Hack Guard module.
+It detects, and automatically eliminates any files on your WordPress site that don’t belong.

 What are the WordPress Core files?

 WordPress Core files are actually the original files shipped with WordPress installation.

 When you install WordPress, you are actually installing a group of files (the “WordPress core”) that become the admin interface of your website.

 How does the WordPress Core File Scanner feature work?

 It regularly scans your WordPress core files for changes compared to official WordPress files.

 This is an absolutely critical tool in the mitigation of WordPress security threats as WordPress Core files should never be altered for any reason.